-Course Objectives: The course aims to enable the students toward role, importance and various aspects of securities market operations in Indian context.
-The course also aims to equip the students toward trading mechanism with basic trading strategies.
-The course also intends to expose the students toward mutual funds and commodity market.
+- Enable the students toward role, importance and various aspects of securities market and its operations in Indian context. - Equip the students toward trading mechanism with basic trading strategies. - Expose the students toward various aspects of mutual funds, commodity market and ETFs etc.